 While not every inch of the reef is accessible, the parts that are, prove to be well worth seeing!
 During an adventure of scuba diving at the Great Barrier Reef, guests can expect to see not only the beautiful coral reefs but also tons of marine life.

 With somewhere close to 1500 fish species, there are so many spectacular tropical fish to see!
-Moreover, there are sometimes sea turtles or dolphins that show up the reef areas.
+Moreover, there are sometimes sea turtles or dolphins that show up in the reef areas.

 Reef sharks also make appearances, however, they are generally not harmful unless provoked.